boulund/tentacle/documentation/source/running.rst

  * ``--slurmTimeLimit`` - time limit for nodes allocated via Tentacle

-It is possible to run Tentacle with the ``--localCoordinator`` and ``--distributionUseDedicatedCoordinatorNode``.
-This tells Tentacle to launch the master process on the computer from which the command is run, instead of launching and running the master process side-by-side with computations on one of the worker nodes.
-Another benefit of running Tentacle with both these commands is that it enables a master process to continue to run even if the time for allocated nodes should run out.
+It is possible to run Tentacle with the ``--localCoordinator`` and ``--distributionNoDedicatedCoordinatorNode`` options.
+These tell Tentacle to launch the master process on one of the worker nodes side-by-side with computations.
+Usually it is best to leave these options as is, because it enables a master process to continue to run even if the time for allocated nodes should run out.

 It is possible to launch additional workers that will attach to a currently running master process.
 See the next section for information about how to create additional workers.

 Create additional workers
 =========================